Skip to Content

 Here are some of the most common questions people have when their hair begins turning gray.

 As you age, your hair becomes thinner, finer, and more fragile.
-The cuticle becomes sparse and doesn’t protect your hair from damage.
-These factors cause gray hair to break off more often than when you didn’t have gray hair.
+Because the scalp produces less moisture and the hair strand lacks the elasticity that melanin provides, the hair becomes more rigid.
+These factors cause gray hair to break off or snap more often than when you didn’t have gray hair.

-If you want to cover up your gray hair, hair stylists always recommend dying your hair a slightly lighter color than your natural shade.
-A light color will help cover up the gray while allowing for a more natural change to the gray color.
+If you want to cover up your gray hair, hair stylists often recommend dyeing your hair a slightly lighter color than your natural shade.
+A light color will help cover up the gray while allowing for a more natural change to the gray color and a much softer root line as it grows out.

 Gray hair often makes a pale person look even paler, which can be annoying.
 The best way to counter this is to use darker gray lowlights and highlights in your hair.
 These will give your hair some different shades, which will help you look less pale in comparison.
 Porcelain skin tones with cool undertones usually look striking with gray hair.

-Of course, this question relies on many factors, but in general, gray hair is healthier than gray hair that someone dyed.
-Dyeing gray hair can lead to even more brittle hair that’s prone to damage.
-Your best bet for healthy hair is to embrace the gray.
+In general, unprocessed gray hair is healthier than gray hair that someone has repeatedly dyed with harsh, permanent box dyes or bleach.
+Heavy oxidative dyeing can lead to even more brittle hair that’s prone to damage.

 Related Topics: